azilinskaite/music-quiz/README.md

-Music quiz project made using HTML, CSS, JavaScript and an external API.
+Music quiz website made using HTML, CSS, JavaScript and an external API.